saplingjs/sapling-website/docs/models.md

 ## Users

 Each Sapling instance contains an invisible model called `users`, where all end user accounts are stored.
-By default it contains the `username`, `password` and `role` fields.
+By default it contains the `email`, `password` and `role` fields.

     {
         "email": {